eggplants/getjump/README.md

 Retrieve and save images from manga distribution sites using [GigaViewer]()

-*Note: Secondary distribution of downloaded image data is prohibited.
+*Note: Redistribution of downloaded image data is prohibited.
 Please keep it to private use.*

 ## Available Site